jonelantha: Blog

 NOTE: You may prefer not to add these values to the repo, particularly if it's a public repo.
 Instead you can define these values as secrets and then add the ${{ secrets.SECRET_NAME }} syntax to the workfile file in the appropriate locations.

-5. Commit this new file into main (or master) and it push up to GitHub (it's fine to create a Pull Request first and then review/merge).
+5. Commit this new file into main and it push up to GitHub (it's fine to create a Pull Request first and then review/merge).
 Once merged the deployment should begin.

 6. In GitHub take a look at the Actions tab, you should be able to see the console output as your site is deployed to AWS!